evergreen-ci/evergreen/docs/decisions/2024-07-18_allow_module_expansions.md

 Ticket: DEVPROD-8993

-Typically, all project commands use options from their `params` field to configure the command- allowing the command to be customizable at runtime.
+Typically, all project commands use options from their `params` field to configure the command, allowing the command to be customizable at runtime.
 The `git.get_project` command uses the `modules` field from the build variant the command is running in, which is not expandable and not customizable at runtime.

 ## Considered Options